sipcapture/HEPop/README.md

 #### Options:
 ```
     -V, --version      output the version number
     -p, --port         port to listen on
     -a, --address      network address to listen on
-    -r  --rethink   valid rethinkdb connection object
+    -c  --configfile   path to configuration file
     -h, --help         output usage information
 ```

 #### Commands: